Have a question?

 Rules of Conduct Policy

-Purpose: This policy establishes a code of conduct for patrons of the James Prendergast Library, in order to maintain a peaceful environment where the public can access information resources and services without disruption.
+Purpose: This policy establishes a non-exhaustive list of prohibited behaviors for patrons of the James Prendergast Library, in order to maintain a safe, respectful, and welcoming environment where the public can access information resources and services without disruption.
+For additional specifications regarding rules, please see visual guide.

-Zero-Tolerance Violations: Any action that violates the law, creates a volatile situation, and/or is dangerous to self or others.
+Zero-Tolerance Violations: Any action that violates the law, creates a volatile situation, and/or is dangerous to self or others, which will result in a long-term ban of patron from library property.

-• Harassment: Engaging in behaviors that disrespect or threaten other library users or staff.
+• Harassment: Engaging in repeated behaviors that disrespect or threaten other library users or staff.

-• Violence: Committing verbal, physical, or written (including electronic) violent, threatening, harassing, or abusive behavior toward library users and staff.
+• Violence: Committing verbal, physical, written, or digital behavior that is violent, threatening, or abusive toward library users and staff.

-• Possession of deadly weapon: The library is defined as a sensitive location per New York State Penal Law 255.01-e, and therefore, firearms, knives, swords, etc., are not permitted on library property unless the person carrying the weapon is a law enforcement officer.
+• Possession of deadly weapon: Per New York State Penal Law 225.01-2, the library is defined as a sensitive location and therefore, weapons are prohibited from library property (unless carried by a law enforcement officer).

-• Drug Use: Possessing, selling, and/or distributing drugs or drug paraphernalia on library property.
+• Drug or Alcohol Use: Possessing, selling, and/or distributing illegal drugs or drug paraphernalia on library property.

-• Sexual Misconduct: Transmitting or displaying pornography or obscene images in the library.
+• Sexual Misconduct: Transmitting or displaying pornographic or obscene images.

 • Hate Speech: Communication that carries no meaning other than expressing hatred for a group of people and may provoke violence.
 It includes any form of expression through which speakers intend to vilify, humiliate, or incite hatred against a group or a class of persons.